caltechlibrary/library-shell-curl-and-api/outline.md

             + variables are remember as a sequence of characters
             + also called a "string"
             + you can see the contents of a variable with `echo`
-            + you can list all the variables available wtih `env`
+            + you can list all the variables available with `env`
             + context - local, global, export
        + Some clever extras, working with variables as "strings"
             + pulling out parts of a string